JSilvestrini/Elden-Ring-NN/README.md

 **[SoulsGym](https://github.com/amacati/SoulsGym/tree/master)**

 This repository contains a goldmine of information, and pointed me towards one of the most important reference (Elden Ring FPS).
-While no code was directly used from this repo, it was the original inspiration for creating an Elden Ring environment and using visual information rather than ground truth information.
+It was the original inspiration for creating an Elden Ring environment and using visual information rather than ground truth information.
+I directly used code from the speedhack.py file and utilized the precompiled speedhack.dll file that is injected into the game.

 **[Hexington Cheat Engine](https://www.nexusmods.com/eldenring/mods/48)**